 As tos without head, they do not seem to share any common structure, peculiar to all groups within this type.
-In other words, s without the head are structurally more various than word combinations with the head.
+In other words, s without the head are structurally more various than s with the head.
 Elements in word combinations without the head may be linked by the three types of relations: interdependence, coordination and accumulation.
 First of all, however, word combinations without the head are divided into two main groups: independent and dependent.
 Independent word combinations are structures that may be identified as grammatically organized groups without complimentary context: short and simple, winning and losing, they married.

 Dependent groups have other specific features.
 These word combinations may not be identified as grammatically organized groups without complimentary context that functions as background against which dependent word combinations are interpreted as syntactically organized structures: her successful (career), quaint baroque (architecture), (agree) straight away, (write) him a letter, (stay) at home all day.